Henryforce/AsyncTimeSequences/README.md

 By injecting the scheduler, you can for example inject a test scheduler to manipulate the time operators.

 It is recommended to use the TestAsyncScheduler included in the AsyncTimeSequencesSupport sub-package.
-It has some really convenient function to manipulate time:
+It has a really convenient function to manipulate time:

 ```swift
 let scheduler = AsyncTestScheduler()